| |

 Toothbrushing cannot clean the adjacent surfaces of teeth.
-If we want to remove the plaque accumulated on the adjacent tooth surfaces, we must use dental floss daily.
+If we want to remove the plaque accumulated on the adjacent tooth surfaces, we must use dental floss or interdental brush daily.
 Parents or caregivers can assist children or people in need to clean adjacent tooth surfaces by using a floss holder.

 |